 How do we take a DNA sample?

+How do we take a DNA sample?
+What is the procedure and what is the tissue?
 All human cells contain exactly the same genetic information.
 The diagnosis of genetic diseases and the analysis of the genetic predisposition needs DNA extracted from any biological sample, such as blood, skin, saliva, bones, hair etc.

 - does not require special training,